March Birthstone: Aquamarine

 With durability that is neither supremely hard nor overly fragile, aquamarine sits in a sweet spot that makes it soft enough to carve, while, at the same time, being strong enough to tolerate that process and display fine detail.
 Coupling this with the abundance and affordability of large crystal rough, aquamarine is a longtime favorite of artistic carvers who create beautiful custom designs.

 Because aquamarine is such a light and transparent gem, you likely will be able to see dirt or grime as it accumulates on the surface of your stone.
 This may look like a cloudy patch you have never seen before growing within the stone but, fear not, your gem is only dirty on the outside.
 Fortunately, cleaning your aquamarine jewelry is simple.
-As with most gemstones, regular cleanings can be done with a soft brush and a specialized jewelry cleaning solution or mild soapy water.
+As with most gemstones, you can regularly clean the stone with a soft brush and a specialized jewelry cleaning solution or mild soapy water.
 Remember to clean the top, sides, and underbelly of the stones if you can reach them to get rid of that distracting cloudy effect.
 If you are gentle, you can do this as often as is necessary.

 How to Buy March Birthstone Jewelry

 Thanks to the beauty of aquamarine, coupled with its durability and availability in all usable sizes, the March birthstone is suitable for every type of jewelry.
-It is as at home in everyday jewelry as it is in statement pieces intended for extravagant events.
+Aquamarines are suitable for both everyday jewelry or in statement pieces intended for extravagant events.

 at Blue Nile